Lampard's excuses for Chelsea defensive failings are becoming harder to accept | Goal.com

 Jorginho and N'Golo Kante were both lost at sea trying to cover defensive lapses from the front four, who all lost their way in the second half.
 The 4-2-3-1 formation is limiting; it only features two midfielders who try to stop counter-attacks and Lampard looked to nullify the problems caused by the adventurous shape by adding Reece James to his midfield late on.

-“I don’t think it is conceding goals due to the shape of the team," Lampard said afterwards at Stamford Bridge.
-"Of course, we have changed the shape and I have to make those decisions with the personnel we have and getting the best out of them.
+“I don’t think [we're] conceding goals due to the shape of the team,” Lampard said afterwards at Stamford Bridge.
+“Of course, we have changed the shape and I have to make those decisions with the personnel we have and getting the best out of them.

 “That is something I have to think about, but it doesn’t mean I am dead set on sticking with that formation and there can be changes and tweaks to it as we go along.
 It’s something we need to continue working on.
 It is a change.